wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 is readily available.
 The use of version control may help with general workflow and aid reproduction during all of these stages, but it is most useful during the development stage.
-Presumably it is difficult to capture much provenance data during the prototyping and development stages.
+Presumably it is difficult to capture much provenance data at all during the prototyping and development stages.
 Moreover, there is no real need for these stages to be formally reproducible.
 In my opinion, the simulation stage is where current practices really need to be improved.
 This after all is the most important part of any project with respect to reproducible research.
 It forms the backbone of a research project, it is analogous to the execution of an experiment as opposed to the assembling of the apparatus or rendering of a figure in a laboratory notebook.
-Ideally, the simulation stage of a project is a mode of working that has a well defined workflow and a well developed code base that mostly involves changing input parameters (and maybe only tweaking the code slightly).
+Ideally, the simulation stage of a project is a mode of working that has a well defined workflow using a well developed code base and mostly involves changing input parameters (and maybe only tweaking the code slightly).
 Such a well defined mode of working is highly tractable to event control and metadata capture.

 ## [Sumatra][sumatra]

-Over the last year or so I've begun using the [Sumatra][sumatra] project to record simulation metadata.
-The most advantageous feature from my perspective is that Sumatra is just a simple command line tool that doesn't change my mode of working in any major way.
-In particular, launching a script can be done with one simple command
+Over the last year or so I have been using [Sumatra][sumatra] to record simulation metadata.
+From my perspective, Sumatra's most advantageous feature is it's simple implementation as a command line tool.
+It consequently doesn't make deep changes to my mode of working.
+In particular, launching a script requires one simple change at the command line from

+    $ python script.py param_file.json

+to

     $ smt run param_file.json

-instead of

-    $ python script.py param_file.json

 Please do take a look at this project and see if it fits with your own workflow, especially if you are an avid Python user.
 There is